castacks/Cloud-Computing-Repository-Template/README.md

 1. [run_singularity_instance.sh](scripts/run_singularity_instance.sh) to test the image

    - Add additional volume binding options to the script such as dataset directories, best practice is to define in [.env](.env) then export in [variables.sh](scripts/variables.sh) with `resolve_host_path` to turn relative path into absolute real path
-   - Singularity instances by default has less environment separation than docker containers unless you specify the additional options like the script
+   - Singularity instances by default has less environment isolation than docker containers unless you specify the additional options like the script

 ### Job Config